igorgrichanov/C_BrickGame/README.md

 ### Levels

 Every 600 pts increase the level by 1.
-The maximum level is 10
+The maximum level is 10.

+The higher the level, the higher the speed.

 ### Record storing